Get unmatched security and privacy protection with Avast One

-Avast Family Space is a parental control app that supports parents in making the right choices around setting healthy screen time limits.
-Avast Family Space gives parents remote access to their child's device, allowing them to completely shut off internet access when needed.
+Parental control apps, like Microsoft Family Safety and similar apps, help parents make the right choices around setting healthy screen time limits.
+They let parents set up access boundaries around their child's device habits, allowing them to completely shut off internet access when needed.
 This internet kill switch can be on-demand, or pre-set around school or sleeping hours so that your child can’t go online during school or while in bed.

 The effects of too much screen time on children — like defining the right amount of screen time for children — is debatable.
 Undoubtedly, too much screen time is bad.
 Have you ever binged on Netflix, rolling from episode to episode until you were braindead?
 Well, that can happen to kids, too.
 Parents of the smartphone generation have some unique challenges.